jj1bdx/airspy-fmradion/README.md

   - _main_ is the "production" branch with the most stable release (often ahead of the latest release though)
   - _dev_ is the development branch that contains current developments that will be eventually released in the main branch
   - Other branches are experimental (and presumably abandoned)
-  - The `master` branch is deprecated and to be deleted.
-Use _main_ branch.

 ## Prerequisites